Medicine: Graduate Entry (MBBCh)

 We use a blend of teaching methods with small group teaching and case based learning.
 Learning is supported and reinforced by a coordinated programme of lectures, seminars, practicals, lab and clinical skills sessions, and relevant clinical experience.

-Each year of your study you will revisit common clinical problems and build on what you have learned already.
-This means that the new information is easier to remember and to apply in a clinical context when you see patients.
+Each year of your study you will revisit common clinical problems and build on what you have learned already, this is called spiral learning.
+It means that the new information is easier to remember and to apply in a clinical context when you see patients.

 Case based learning is a structured and supported method of learning.
 This method of learning in the clinical context makes it easier to recall knowledge.
 You will learn practical clinical skills such as communication, examination and practical procedural skills in clinical skill centres.
 Communication skills are taught by using actors who are trained to behave as patients.
 This is a safe environment for you to learn how to gather information, explain diseases and treatment.
 Workshops continue through the course and the scenarios become more complex and challenging.

-During phase 2 you spend most of your time in clinical environments, such as outpatient clinics, wards and GP surgeries.
+During Phase 2 you spend most of your time in clinical environments, such as outpatient clinics, wards and General Practices.
 You will be taught by hospital doctors, General Practitioners, and clinical skills tutors.
 You will learn by talking to and examining patients, which you then discuss with clinicians.
-You will be taught in the clinical situation, in small group tutorials, using the clinical skills centre, simulation suites and by some lectures.
+You will be taught in the clinical situation, in small group tutorials, using the Clinical Skills Centre, Simulation Centre and some lectures.

-Central to the course is self-directed learning, providing the opportunity to take more responsibility for your own learning and fit with your own interests.
+Central to the course is self-directed learning (SDL), providing the opportunity to take more responsibility for your own learning and fit with your own interests.
 You will be expected to take increasing responsibility for learning, preparing you for a lifetime of continued personal development.

 How will I be supported?